-No longline catch data for 2004 are available, so effort data was assumed (see section 2.2.2) and the catch was estimated by the stock assessment model.
-Therefore, the total 2004 longline catch is a function of the assumed 2004 longline effort, the estimated number of yellowfin in 2004, and the estimated selectivities and catchabilities for the longline fisheries.
-Catches for the other longline fisheries for the recent years for which the data were not available were estimated, using the ratio, by quarter, of the catch to the Japanese catch for the last year that data are available for that fishery.
+No longline catch or effort data for 2005 were available, so effort data was assumed (see section 2.2.2) and the catch was estimated by the stock assessment model.
+Therefore, the total 2005 longline catch is a function of the assumed 2005 longline effort, the estimated number of yellowfin of catchable size in the EPO in 2004, and the estimated selectivities and catchabilities for the longline fisheries.
+Catches for the other longline fisheries for the recent years for which the data were not available were estimated, using the ratio, by quarter, of the catch to the Japanese catch for the last year for which data were available for that fishery.

 Trends in the catch of yellowfin tuna in the EPO during each quarter from January 1975 to December 2004 are shown in Figure 2.2.
-It should be noted that there was a substantial fishery for yellowfin prior to 1975 (Shimada and Schaefer 1956; Schaefer 1957).
+It should be noted that there were substantial surface and longline fisheries for yellowfin prior to 1975 (Shimada and Schaefer 1956; Schaefer 1957; Okamoto and Bayliff 2003).
 The majority of the catch has been taken by purse-seine sets on yellowfin associated with dolphins and in unassociated schools.
 One main characteristic of the catch trends is the increase in catch taken since about 1993 by purse-seine sets on fish associated with floating objects.

-Although the catch data presented in Figure 2.2 are in weight, the catches in numbers of fish were used to account for longline removals of yellowfin in the stock assessment.
+Although the catch data in Figure 2.2 are presented as weight, the catches in numbers of fish were used to account for longline removals of yellowfin in the stock assessment.